jmmitchell/movestough/README.md

 ##History
 **changelog:**
+ 2016-04-23 just in case it was not specified in a via a --preserve config file, force the source directory to be preserved during the stale directory clean up process
  2016-04-23 updated docs and comments to prepare for github
  2016-04-18 changed verbose output from notify function to use file descriptors (allows safe handling of all chars in output)
  2016-04-17 fixed use of vars in printf statements; example: printf "Hello, %s\n" "$NAME"